francis-clairicia/EasyNetwork/docs/source/howto/tcp_servers.rst

 Introduction
 ============

-The :mod:`easynetwork.api_async.server` module simplifies the task of writing network servers.
+The :mod:`easynetwork.servers` module simplifies the task of writing network servers.
 The service creation model is inspired by the standard :mod:`socketserver` library, but is an enhanced version with even more abstraction.

 Creating a server requires several steps: